ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 #### Embed products

 You can embed [products](products.md) from the product catalog directly inside a Rich Text field.
-Use it when building landing pages or articles that reference specific products, for example, a blog post that highlights a new product launch.
+Use this feature when building landing pages or articles that reference specific products, for example, a blog post that highlights a new product launch.

 Two embed styles are available: